-database\url unicode URI of the Postgres database.
+database_url unicode URI of the Postgres database.

-database\size unicode Size of the database on Heroku.
+database_size unicode Size of the database on Heroku.
 See Heroku Postgres plans.

-dyno\type unicode Heroku dyno type to use.
+dyno_type unicode Heroku dyno type to use.
 See Heroku dynos types.

-redis\size unicode Size of the redis server on Heroku.
+redis size unicode Size of the redis server on Heroku.
 See Heroku Redis.

+num_dynos_web integer Number of Heroku dynos to use for processing incoming HTTP requests.
+It is recommended that you use at least two.

+num_dynos_worker integer Number of Heroku dynos to use for performing other computations.

+1.5.
+Configuration 19

-- num\dynos\web integer Number of Heroku dynos to use for processing incoming HTTP requests.
-It is recommended that you use at least two. - num\dynos\worker integer Number of Heroku dynos to use for performing other computations. - host unicode IP address of the host. - port unicode Port of the host. - clock\on boolean If the clock process is on, it will perform a series of checks that ensure the integrity of the database. - heroku\team unicode The name of the Heroku team to which all applications will be assigned.
+host unicode IP address of the host.

+port unicode Port of the host.

+- clock_on boolean If the clock process is on, it will perform a series of checks that ensure the integrity of the database. - heroku_python_version unicode The python version to be used on Heroku deployments.
+The version specification will be deployed to Heroku in a runtime.txt file in accordance with Heroku's deployment API.
+Note that only the version number should be provided (eg: "2.7.14") and not the "python-" prefix included in the final runtime.txt format.
+See Dallinger's global_config_defaults.txt for the current default version.
+See Heroku supported runtimes. - heroku_team unicode The name of the Heroku team to which all applications will be assigned.
 This is useful for centralized billing.
-Note, however, that it will prevent you from using free-tier dynos.

-worker\multiplier float Multiplier used to determine the number of gunicorn web worker processes started per Heroku CPU count.
+Note, however, that it will prevent you from using free-tier dynos. - worker_multiplier float Multiplier used to determine the number of gunicorn web worker processes started per Heroku CPU count.
 Reduce this if you see Heroku warnings about memory limits for your experiment.
 Default is 1.5